mikewaters/dotfiles-jinja2/README.md

 your package, for instance removing a file, un-stowing will NOT remove that file's symlink, as stow doesnt know anything about it anymore.

-For information on using Jinja filters and extensions, see the documentation for `yasha`, which is the Jinja2 cli wrapper that this project uses to render templates.
+For information on using Jinja filters and extensions, see the documentation for `yasha` (https://github.com/kblomqvist/yasha), which is the Jinja2 cli wrapper that this project uses to render templates.

 ## Issues